SPAN Data Logging for Inertial Explorer

 ONCHANGED:

-The log is output only when the values in the message change.
+Outputs the current message and then continues to output only when the values in the message are changed.

 ONNEW: